janko-js/variants_text_tree/README.md

 ---

-If the automatic works as intendend here on Github the latest/min-variant-tree.txt should be automatically updated once per day.
+If the automatic works as intendend here on Github the https://raw.githubusercontent.com/janko-js/variants_text_tree/main/latest/min-variant-tree.txt should be automatically updated once per day.
+The list of updates is in https://github.com/janko-js/variants_text_tree/commits/main

 ---

-Converting a newer version of the data.json file to a minimalistic text file, let's say called my-new-min-tree.txt (for those who aren't too familiar with command line or installing Perl please refer to other tutorials):
+Converting a newer version of the data.json file to a minimalistic text file on your own computer with your own json file:
+Let's say your goal is to produce a new minimal text tree and call it my-new-min-tree.txt: (for those not too familiar with command line or having Perl on your platform please refer to other tutorials):

 - Perl has to be installed on your system.
 - Keep pretty-tree.pl in some folder, put the newer data.json in the same folder